 - First is a page of jobs I do each week to prepare for our Sabbath, followed by a page of jobs I do to prepare for church each week.
 Both pages are quite dog-eared, since I frequently remove them from my notebook and hang them on my refrigerator for a few hours each week.

-- Next is a Budget/Expense Log from Grace Works.
+- Next is a Budget/Expense Log.
 I don’t write everything here (especially our recurring bills), but I do keep track of my grocery, clothing, gas, and cash expenditures in this spot, more as accountability to myself.

-- Next I have blank menu planning pages from Grace Works.
+- Next I have blank menu planning pages.
 Usually I print my menu and hang it on the refrigerator, so these are more like a back-up plan in case I’m out with my notebook and come up with a great menu idea I want to use in the future.

 - I have lots of other miscellaneous pages here, such as clothing sizes for family members, gift ideas, a section for my garden, furniture measurements, and a little zipper pouch with swatches from our furniture and paint chips.

 The final divider says, “Writing.”